ldu4/linux/Documentation/admin-guide/cgroup-v2.rst

 	  oom_kill
 		The number of processes belonging to this cgroup killed by any kind of OOM killer.

+  memory.events.local
+	Similar to memory.events but the fields in the file are local to the cgroup i.e. not hierarchical.
+The file modified event generated on this file reflects only the local events.

   memory.stat
 	A read-only flat-keyed file which exists on non-root cgroups.